Arts Reviews Archive

 Continuing my delving into medieval Italian literature, I came across this gem.
 Il Novellino is a collection of short anecdotes and popular stories written around 1250-1300.
 Most (semi-?)educated people of the time knew these tales and would recognise them if heard told.
 Many are familiar to us as forming the basis of the stories of Boccaccio, Chaucer, Shakespeare, etc. As there’s no easily obtainable copy of this public domain text, I’ve formatted the text into ePub and PDF formats.

 Il Novellino is one of the first works extant in the developing Italian language.
-Latin at this time is slowing losing its dominance […]
+Latin at this time is slowing losing […]

 The World of the Troubadours